sanjaya1996/RNative-NewsApp-HeadUp/README.md

   - Redux is a state-management tool which has been used to manage the data, specially news data in this app.
 Redux-thunk is a middleware which will help in synchronous actions for asynchronous operations.
 React Redux is the official Redux UI binding library for React.
 - react-navigation : @react-navigation/native, @react-navigation/stack
   - These dependencies / React Navigation whill create a chain of navigators that define the screen flow of our app
+- react-native-dotenv
+  - Store sensitive informations/variables in .env file.
+For example, in this app I stored my NEWS_API_KEY in .env file, so that I prevent it from exposing in gitHub.
+However, I strongly recommend you not to store any sensative information in client side if you are planning to publish your app.

 ## _Files:_